bcgov/bcgov-wordpress-block-theme/documentation/docs/guide/content/Block-Patterns.md

 <img src="/bcgov-wordpress-block-theme/pattern-settings.png" align="right" height="300" hspace="15">

-Enabling printing of an imageIf creating a new group enter a "New Pattern Group Name" for your new pattern group and select the group option you just created.
+## Enabling printing of an image
+If creating a new group enter a "New Pattern Group Name" for your new pattern group and select the group option you just created.

 Click on the "Publish" button to save your new pattern category.